Records and Documentation

 - Storage and security options that best fit your needs

-- Records are subject to audit.
-Be audit ready, review Guidelines for being Audit Ready
+- Audit requirements: records are subject to audit so be audit ready; review Guidelines for being Audit Ready

 Forms, Tools, and Resources